 There’s no question that student loan debt is at an all-time high.
-As of March 2018, Americans owed $1.5 trillion in student loans, according to the Federal Reserve .
+The latest statistics show that nearly 45 million U.S. borrowers owe more than $1.7 trillion in student loans.

-Here’s a look at the pros and cons of paying off student loans in full early.
+Here’s a look at the pros and cons of paying off student loans early.

-Pro: You Don’t Have to Worry about Prepayment Penalties
+Pro: No Need to Worry about Prepayment Penalties

-Regardless of whether you have federal or private student loans, lenders can no longer charge prepayment penalties.
-The Higher Education Opportunity Act of 2008 gives borrowers the right to prepay their student loans, at any time, without incurring a penalty.
-That means you can reduce the balance of the student loan by making extra payments and even pay off the entire balance before it’s due without being charged an extra fee.
+That means you can reduce the balance of a student loan by making extra payments and even pay off the entire balance before it’s due without being charged an extra fee.

 Con: You Risk Missing Payments